manojavya/Optomizer/README.md

 This is the link to our Discord server https://discord.gg/3HKF29KuMX

 # Stable Releases
-So far the most stable Optomizer release is the Optomizer v3.3.0 as it is much more advanced and also uses the LTS Java 21!
+So far the most stable Optomizer release is the Optomizer v3.4.0 as it is much more advanced and also uses the LTS Java 21!

-# Auto refreshing
+# Refreshing
-As of v3.3.0 so far no version has auto refresh so the user will have to relaunch the application to see the app that they launched after launching optomizer.
-I regret the inconvinience caused, I plan on making a refresh button or at least a autorefesh script for the future release.
+v3.4.0 Supports refreshing the process list, there is a dedicated button for refreshing right above the Discord button.

 # Compatibility
 We have added support for Windows OS from v2.0.0 onwards, and now we have all OS's in support.
 Linux, Mac OS, Windows.